krzyzanowskim/OpenSSL/README.md

 You want to ensure Xcode knows;

 1. Where the OpenSSL static libraries are located.
 2. Where the OpenSSL header files are located for the C include statements.
 Inside your workspace, go to the Target (not the Project).
 The Target is the C app that is produced after a successful build.
 Select `Build Phases` and `Link Binary With Libraries`.
 Select `+` and navigate to the static OpenSSL libraries that was included in the framework.
 The magical result was, your `Target` and `Building Settings` `Library Search Paths` were populated without you typing anything.
 Now go to the  Target.
 In `Build Settings` set the `Always Search User Paths` to `Yes`.
 Then add a new entry to the `User Header Search Paths`.
 This should be the location of the OpenSSL header files that were included in OpenSSLUniversal.

-##### Test your app builds: include OpenSSL Header file